dtyresson/Automate-Proxmox-Kubernetes/README.md

 ## Overview

 This project provides infrastructure-as-code (IaC) scripts using Terraform and Ansible to automate the deployment and installation of a Kubernetes cluster on Proxmox Virtualization Environment.
+The playbook deploys virtual machines (VMs) to a single host, which makes it compatible with single node environments.
+In a clustered environment, the VMs can then be distrbiuted manually by the user.

+The Kubernetes installation includes Docker containerd.io as container runtime and Calico Operator as CNI.

 ## Prerequisites